dmeim/ilovemypretty.com/public/feelings/stressed/message.md

-You are doing enough and you are enough—you don't have to be perfect or do everything perfectly.
-It's okay to take a break and put down some of the weight you've been carrying.
+You are doing enough.
+You are enough.
+You don't have to be nor do everything perfectly.
+It's okay to take a break and lean on Him and others around you.